TrueList

 3. There are approximately 25.1 million SMEs in the EU.

 Moving to the other side of the Atlantic, the most recent EU small business stats indicate that there are a little over 25 million small and medium-sized enterprises, the majority of which are micro-sized with fewer than nine employees.
 The EU market further boasts 1.47 million small firms with up to 49 employees and nearly 240.000 medium-sized enterprises with up to 249 employees.
-While the value that SMEs add to the European economy varies per country, the average value stands at around 56%.
+While the value that SMEs add to the European economy varies per country, the average stands at around 56%.

 (Statista)